cuff-links/wildfire-data-eng-pipeline/README.md

 > This project uses **Astronomer's Remote Execution Agents** to run Airflow tasks remotely in an EKS cluster.

 ### Prerequisites
+- [ ] Used SDK to build automated EKS cluster deploy and teardown.
-- [x] AWS EKS cluster and VPC created
+- [ ] AWS EKS cluster and VPC created
-- [x] S3 bucket created for data lake
+- [ ] S3 bucket created for data lake
 - [ ] IAM roles configured for Agent access to S3 + Secrets Manager

 ### Setup Checklist